AlecStahnke/MojoThundercat/README.md

-- 👋 Hi, I’m @MojoThundercat
+- 👋 Hi, I’m Alec Stahnke.
-- 👀 I’m interested in learning how to become a full stack developer.
+- 👀 I’m interested in gaining employment for my skills as a Full Stack Developer.
-- 🌱 I’m currently learning C, Python, and JavaScript.

 <!---
 MojoThundercat/MojoThundercat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.